ncgr/NIGMS-Sandbox-Pangenomics-Module/README.md

 <summary>Installing Software</summary>

 All software for this module is installed via [Conda](https://docs.conda.io/en/latest/).
-To set up the module's Conda environment and install all the software, open a Terminal in JupyterLab and run the following command:
+To set up the module's Conda environment and install all the software, open a Terminal in JupyterLab (File -> New Launcher -> Terminal) and run the following command:
 ```bash
 bash -i ./NIGMS-Sandbox-Pangenomics-Module/scripts/0-setup.sh
 ```